YACS-RCOS/yacs.n/README.md

 1. Import courses
 2. Select default semesters
-3. Rename semester parts (usefull for semesters that are split in parts)
+3. Rename semester parts (useful for semesters that are split in parts)

+Head to `/` and allow your peers/students to schedule away!

 ## Development